Can a Non-Compete Agreement Keep You from Getting a Better Job?

 For those who are new to the New York labor market, these new restrictions are very beneficial.
 There may hundreds of thousands of people in New York who may have signed a New York non-compete agreement two, three, or five years, or more ago who are unaware of the restrictions they could be facing.
 Anyone who is considering changing jobs, who has signed a New York non-compete agreement, should meet with an employment law attorney and ask them to review any agreement you signed.
 Thanks to the new guidelines, it may be possible to have the onerous clauses waived.

-Contact the Law Office of Christopher Q. Davis today at (646) 430-7930 and let him put his skills and knowledge to work helping you fight back against a non-compete agreement so you can move forward with your career.
+Contact the Working Solutions Law Firm today at (646) 430-7930 and let him put his skills and knowledge to work helping you fight back against a non-compete agreement so you can move forward with your career.